webboty/Dexter-Wiki/Firmware.md

 To update the onboard firmware, follow the directions at: https://github.com/HaddingtonDynamics/Dexter/blob/master/Firmware/README.md

+Although the version of the microzed board doesn't have a screen, your can [SSH into Dexter](SSH-into-Dexter) from any network connected PC.

 It is very possible to install and run other programs on Dexter.
 For example, you can install [Node.js and run a web server / socket interface](nodejs-webserver) in order to access the robot without any installed software on your PC.